Skip to main content

 • Does not require an account.

 Editing fixes content problems.
-A click in the middle of a sentence, a misread word, a long pause that disrupts pacing.
+A click in the middle of a sentence, a misread word, or a long pause that disrupts pacing.
 These require human judgement.
 You listen, you decide, you cut.
 No software can replace that ear.

 ChapterPass does mastering, not editing.
 It takes a clean, edited recording and adjusts the numbers.
 It does not make creative decisions about your content.
-If you are unsure whether your problem is a mastering issue or an editing issue, see fix ACX rejection for the distinction.

 Start with a clean, edited recording.
 Fix any clicks, mouth noise, or misreads before you master.
 ChapterPass handles the technical mastering: loudness, peaks, noise floor, format, silence, and verification.